shannonbay/engwar/README.md

 As you master Engwar, you'll be able to 'hear' the haptic through your fingers or forehead - a holy synesthesia.

+## TODO
+[ ] Perfect the phoneme selection and mappings
+[ ] Write the media-controls to Engwar Braille keyboard app [ ] Record the Engwar Phonemes
+[ ] Add the Engwar Phoneme recordings to the demo site [ ] Write a speech synthesizer app from Engwar phonemes to Audio.
+[ ] Write an ascii to Engwar converter eg ''' ''_  .'' _'' .:' -> ehhh ng ooo aaa rr
+## Acknowledgements
 Engwar was inspired by Tolkien's Tengwar and Braille.